 Germany.
-In the original investigations, the volume of subject imports from Germany totaled 7.7 million pounds in 2005, 10.2 million pounds in 2006, and 11.7 million pounds in 2007.41 The share of apparent U.S. consumption held by subject imports from Germany, by quantity, rose from percent in 2005 to percent in 2006 and percent in 2007.42 The capacity of the sole subject German producer, BASF, was pounds in each year of the period of investigation ("POI").
+In the original investigations, the volume of subject imports from Germany totaled 7.7 million pounds in 2005, 10.2 million pounds in 2006, and 11.7 million pounds in 2007.
+The share of apparent U.S. consumption held by subject imports from Germany, by quantity, rose from percent in 2005 to percent in 2006 and percent in 2007.
+The capacity of the sole subject German producer, BASF, was pounds in each year of the period of investigation ("POI").
 Its production was pounds in 2005, pounds in 2006, and pounds in 2007.
-BASF exported percent of its total shipments in 2005, percent in 2006, and pounds in 2007.
-BASF exported percent of its total shipments in 2005, percent in 2006, and percent in 2007.43 In the first five-year reviews, there were 7,000 pounds of subject imports from Germany in 2012.44 In General Chemical's response to the 2013 notice of institution, it stated that BASF was the largest producer of sodium nitrite outside of China and had a capacity of pounds.45 The Commission found that subject imports from Germany would not likely have no discernible adverse impact on the domestic industry if the order were revoked.46
+BASF exported percent of its total shipments in 2005, percent in 2006, and percent in 2007.
+In the first five-year reviews, there were 7,000 pounds of subject imports from Germany in 2012.
+In General Chemical's response to the 2013 notice of institution, it stated that BASF was the largest producer of sodium nitrite outside of China and had a capacity of pounds.
+The Commission found that subject imports from Germany would not likely have no discernible adverse impact on the domestic industry if the order were revoked.

 In these reviews, subject imports from Germany entered the U.S. market intermittently, ranging in volumes between zero in 2017 and 2018 and 21,000 pounds in 2014.47 There are limited data available concerning the industry in Germany because no subject German producer responded to the Commission's notice of institution.
 Chemtrade has stated that subject German producer BASF remains the largest producer of sodium nitrite outside of China and has a production capacity more than that of Chemtrade.
-Chemtrade asserts that BASF's production capacity exceeds the demand for nitrites in the European Union (EU).48 Moreover, publicly available data show that Germany has continued to export large quantities of nitrites, a category that includes both the subject merchandise and out-of-scope merchandise.
+Chemtrade asserts that BASF's production capacity exceeds the demand for nitrites in the European Union (EU).
+48 Moreover, publicly available data show that Germany has continued to export large quantities of nitrites, a category that includes both the subject merchandise and out-of-scope merchandise.
 GTA data indicate that Germany was the world's largest exporter of nitrites in 2017.49 According to GTA